Canadian Bikini Model Khloe Terae Instagram Goes Braless Beneath Sheer Dress

-Born in Toronto, Canada, and later moving to California to seek her fortune, it looks like fate has been very kind to bikini model Khloe Terae.
-The blond bombshell has managed to maintain a vibrant modeling career while traveling the world over, and has also accrued over 2.2 million followers on Instagram while doing so.
+Born in Toronto, Canada — later moving to California to seek her fortune — it looks like fate has been very kind to bikini model Khloe Terae.
+The blond bombshell has managed to maintain a vibrant modeling career while traveling the world over and has also accrued over 2.2 million followers on Instagram while doing so.
 In her most recent update shared to the popular social media platform, Khloe stunned her devotees in a sheer white dress which ultimately left very little to the imagination.

 In this particular image, Khloe strikes a sizzling and sensual pose before an interesting backdrop — a white wall decorated with paintings of various tropical foliage.